HarbourFront (Singapore): History

 HarbourFront was once close to the southernmost point of the main island of Singapore, until land reclamation in Tanjong Pagar and Tuas.
 Its location in the sheltered waters of Keppel Harbour helped the area to thrive as a commercial area adjacent to Keppel Shipyards, particularly with the building of the former World Trade Centre in 1978.
 Singapore's first major Exhibitions and Conventions venue, the World Trade Centre Exhibition Complex, was subsequently built beside the World Trade Centre, and also served as a transport node with ferries to Sentosa and other regional destinations such as Batam.
 The Singapore Cruise Centre opened in 1991 in HarbourFront as the country's first international cruise terminal.

 Massive redevelopment in the area after the closure of the shipyard subsequently led to the name HarbourFront being coined in the early 2000s to refer to the immediate vicinity of the World Trade Centre, which was in the midst of a major refurbishment project.
 Relaunched as HarbourFront Centre, the former World Trade Centre also has its neighbouring Exhibition Complex demolished to make way for VivoCity, the upgrading of the Cable Car Towers (old Jardine Steps Station on top the old PSA Tower) and the construction of two new office blocks adjacent to it.
 Transportation into the area was vastly improved with the opening of the HarbourFront MRT station and extension of the HarbourFront Bus Interchange.
 Also, the new monorail link to Sentosa, the Sentosa Express has been completed and opened on 15 January 2007.
 The HarbourFront station of the Circle line had opened on 8 October 2011.

 A new six-storey office building is also in the works as a new addition to the HarbourFront Office Park.
 The new site is referred to as the HarbourFront Merrill Lynch, which is a six-storey building and will be entirely occupied by American bank Merrill Lynch with a total area of 200000 sqft.
 Another office development is being planned on the site of the current SPI Building.
 Furthermore, a residential development is possible in the future.
 The Singapore Cruise Centre would be expanded to accommodate over 6 million passengers by 2010.

 Panoramic view of HarbourFront, with Cruise Bay in the foreground.
 Taken from the now defunct Sentosa Ferry Terminal.

+Politics

+Until 2025, HarbourFront sits under the boundaries of the West Coast Group Representation Constituency's Telok Blangah division.
+In 2025, the boundaries for Telok Blangah was redrawn into the neighbouring Tanjong Pagar Group Representation Constituency, while HarbourFront was separated from Telok Blangah and was instead redrawn into Radin Mas Single Member Constituency.